 However, the victim can submit an application to the Crime Victims’ Compensation Program and, if accepted, will have a copay or any outstanding out-of-pocket costs considered for payment.

-A. No; see OAR 137-084-0020(4) ».
-A provider that bills the Fund for a complete or partial medical assessment, sexually transmitted disease prophylaxis or emergency contraception cannot bill the victim or victim’s insurance for any remaining costs not paid by the Fund.
+- A. No; see OAR 137-084-0020(4).
+A provider that bills the Fund for a complete or partial medical assessment cannot bill the victim or the victim’s insurance for any remaining costs not paid by the Fund.
 The payment for these services by the Fund is considered “Payment in Full.”

 However, if the Fund does not pay the bill due to lack of funds or for any reason(s) other than untimely or incomplete submission of the bill (see OAR 137-084-0030(2)(3) »), then the provider can bill the victim or victim’s insurance for the costs mentioned above.

-Further, a provider can always bill the victim or victim’s insurance for those other costs that the Fund will not cover that may be associated with a sexual assault exam.
-These costs could include:
+Further, a provider can always bill the victim or the victim’s insurance for those other costs that the Fund will not cover that may be associated with a sexual assault exam.
+These costs include but are not limited to:

 - DNA testing